For the Purrbabies

 You don’t have to sacrifice design for your cat’s litter.
 With litter box enclosures, you can keep your kitty’s “bathroom” out of sight and mind while adding functional furniture or decorative flair to your living space.
 Striking a balance between your cat’s needs and your feng shui is essential to both of you feeling comfortable at home.

 Litter box enclosures go a long way in containing a litter box area and controlling odors.
 Additionally, you can scoop it out and clean up any spillage frequently to keep the area tidy for your pet.
+Remember that odor control will close off the smell FOR YOU but not for your cat.
+Clean that thing every day or your cat might stop using it altogether.

+Make sure enclosures and boxes are large and tall enough for a cat to stand up and turn around.
+Small, cramped enclosures are not desirable to a cat.
+Also, some cats can be averse to them when they can't see "intruders" lurking around the corner.
 The size of your litter box depends on the size of your cat and their litter box behaviors.
 For instance, high-peeing cats will need more overhead space.

 A good litter box enclosure is sturdy and provides you easy access to the litter box for simple cleanup.
 Additionally, it should be easy for your cat to get in and out of comfortably.